Project Background

 The project will include:

-Works began in late November 2023 and is due for completion by early 2025.
+Works began in late November 2023 and is due for completion by early to mid 2025 (subject to weather and any other unforeseen delays).

-This webpage will be updated as works progress to keep residents informed.
-To be notified of updates, create an account and select follow at the top of the page.
+The Council webpage will be updated as works progress to keep residents informed.

 Swipe to see proposed changes